Toloka/docs-tolokers/en/common/pay/about.md

 ## How to choose a withdrawal method {#how-to-choose}

-Toloka lets you withdraw money using: PayPal, Payoneer, Papara{% if locale == "ru-com"%}, YooMoney, QIWI, or the Faster Payments System (FPS){% endif %}.
+Toloka lets you withdraw money using: PayPal, Payoneer, Papara or QIWI.

 You can add only one account of each type{% if locale == "ru-com" %}, except FPS{% endif %}.

-{% note warning %}
+{% note alert %}

-Citizens of the Russian Federation who have confirmed their self-employed status and added Toloka as a partner in the My Taxes system can only withdraw money to YooMoney and FPS.
+Funds withdrawal to Payoneer and Payoneer is currently unavailable for Tolokers from Russia.

 {% endnote %}